132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 **Approach Time**
 - Approach times are allocated from times between ">= open-5" and "<= close-5".
-- When joining the queue your approach time will be at least 10m from request time.
+- When joining the queue your approach time will be at least 15m from request time.
 This allows positioning.
 - When requesting an updated approach time, it will be at least 3 minutes from require time as you are already in your
 - Approach times are unique to each queueing pilot, and expect pilots to arrive on FB at 12DME at roughly 1m intervals.
 - If your approach cannot be accomodated this cycle you will not be allocated a new time.
 - Join, Leave, Update the queue through the Marshal Options menus.

+*Note: If you arrive at your hold with excess time you can try and ask for a new time, updating approach time logic might be able to slot you in sooner.*

 ### Carrier Option Menu Tree